10 of the best lightweight strollers under 7kg 2025 – for babies and toddlers

 Cons:

-Described as "a super nimble pushchair that’s ideal for city-dwelling families, travel lovers and parents with limited space" by MFM reviewer Natalie, mum of newborn baby and 3-year-old toddler, this most recent iteration of the now-iconic Yoyo from Babyzen is a lightweight, compact and nippy buggy offering premium features like individual wheel suspension, a leather-like handlebar finish, a 5-point smart safety harness and great storage for its size.
+Described as "a super nimble pushchair that’s ideal for city-dwelling families, travel lovers and parents with limited space" by MFM reviewer Natalie, mum of newborn baby and 3-year-old toddler, the YOYO has become a pushchair icon for a reason: it's a lightweight, compact and nippy buggy offering premium features like individual wheel suspension, a leather-like handlebar finish, a 5-point smart safety harness and great storage for its size.
 It also has the option to add all kinds of accessories, from a roll-along bag (£75) to a buggy board (£110).

-The Yoyo was originally designed with a world-facing seat suitable from 6 months, but it now offers 2 cleverly-designed parent-facing options for newborns that really make it stand out.
+The YOYO was originally designed with a world-facing seat suitable from 6 months, but it now offers 2 cleverly-designed parent-facing options for newborns that really make it stand out.
 First up is the newborn pack (£195), which resembles a cocoon and fastens over the flattened seat base.
-Alternatively, is a more traditional carrycot-style unit that clicks into the frame.
-The buggy can also be used as a travel system with the purchase of additional car seat adapters (£60).
+Alternatively, you can get a more traditional bassinet (£245) that clicks into the frame.

 Both newborn options are compact and well-designed but if you wish to use public transport or fly, the newborn pack has the added bonus of folding in one piece with the frame.
-The compact package was the first to be approved by a number of airlines to be stored in their overhead lockers, and although the fold does have a couple of steps and requires a bit of practice, once you have the knack it collapses into a small, neat and light package.
+The compact package was the first cabin-approved stroller by a number of airlines, and although the fold does have a couple of steps and requires a bit of practice, once you have the knack it collapses into a small, neat and light package — you can watch the MFM team show how to fold it here.

 Pros: